ReflectionHLE/ReflectionHLE/README.md

 client may assist with resolving this issue.

 --------------------------------------------------------------------------
-Where can I get compatible Catacombs game data (updated as of Oct 12 2016)
+Where can I get compatible Catacombs game data (updated as of Jun 03 2020)
 --------------------------------------------------------------------------

 The Catacomb Abyss v1.13 can be downloaded as Shareware from the net.
 You can